nickassafkirk/Cartel-Coffee/README.md

 ### Animations
 Animations and Hover functionality are used to highlight the interactivity of links and buttons encouraging users to use navigation elements.
 Pseudo classes such as hover, focus and active also provide user feedback by highlighting when an element is clickable and by validating when an action has been performed.
-In future iterations of this project, I hope to allow animations associated with links to take place before users are redirected to the link destination to provide a better user experience on touch screen devices where hover is not possible.
+In future iterations of this project, I hope to allow animations associated with links to take place before users are redirected to the link destination, to provide a better user experience on touch screen devices where hover is not possible.

 ---